-Whether your goal is to lose fat, get faster, be healthy, or gain performance, the foods you consume post-workout can be crucial to helping you reach your potential.
-While a hotly-debated topic in fitness land, there is one solid, unchanging truth about post-workout fueling that applies to everyone:
+Whether your goal is to lose fat, build speed, get healthy, or gain performance, your post-workout food is crucial to helping you reach your potential.
+While everyone has their opinions, there is one solid, unchanging truth about post-workout food that applies to everyone:

-Focus on getting more protein after sessions that are focused on muscle building (lifting), and more carbohydrate after sessions that focus on endurance activity.
-If your goal is to lose body fat, you’ll want to include less carbohydrate in your post-workout meal.
+Replenish with protein after workouts that focus on muscle building (lifting), and carbohydrate after workouts that focus on endurance activity.
+If your goal is to lose body fat, you’ll want to include less carbohydrate post-workout.
 If your goal is to gain performance, you’ll want to include a higher ratio of carbohydrate.
-Also, for those with performance goals, eating a post-workout meal within 30 minutes of completing a workout is important to overall recovery.

 I do understand the convenience of protein shakes, especially for athletes doing multiple workouts in a day or for those who have a hard time putting on weight.
 So, if protein powder concoctions work for you and your goals, try to go with a grass-fed whey protein that doesn’t contain any synthetic sweeteners or additives labeled as “natural flavors.”
 Try out whole food sources first and see how well they work for you in comparison to powdered foods.